peng-lab/BaSiCPy/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->
 - Nicholas Schaub (@Nicholas-Schaub)
-    - General mentoring, technology selection and project management
+    - General mentoring, technology selection, and project management
-    - Designing and implementing core structure of the package
+    - Designing and implementing the core structure of the package
     - CI by GitHub Actions
     - Code review and advising
     - Providing tests
 - Tim Morello (@tdmorello)
-    - Designing and implementing core structure of the package
+    - Designing and implementing the core structure of the package
     - Implementing type-III discrete cosine transform in JAX
-    - Documentation of the package
+    - Providing documentation of the package
     - Providing tests
     - Code review
     - CI by GitHub Actions